 "[With other systems], most of those complaints were about, ‘It’s not the way we did it in class.’
 Because this is so customized, we are able to deliver lessons exactly how we would in class,” she said.

-In PSU’s first session using Realizeit for Stats 241 in spring 2018, students’ final exam grades were 12% higher on average – and every student who took the final passed, something Webb reports had never happened in the history of the course.
-She pointed to a few factors that likely contributed to the class’ success.
+In PSU’s first session using Realizeit for Stats 241 in spring 2018, students’ final exam grades were 12% higher on average.
+For the first time, everyone who took the final passed, which was particularly notable as the course’s foundational content and exams hadn’t changed.
+Webb pointed to a few factors that likely contributed to the class’ success.

 First, she noted, the way Realizeit is set up, students need to complete prerequisite work before moving on to the next topic, whereas in the past they may have just skipped ahead.
 Additionally, the learning analytics let her see what students covered and how much they knew, helping her plan her class time – and interventions – accordingly.